berdakh/berdakh.github.io/_pages/about.md

 ## About

-Research focused on machine learning systems that generalize reliably under distribution shift, subject variability, and real-world deployment constraints — with applications in neural signal processing, brain-computer interfaces, and biomedical time-series analysis.
+My research focuses on machine learning systems that generalize reliably under distribution shift, subject variability, and real-world deployment constraints — with applications in neural signal processing, brain-computer interfaces, and time-series analysis.

 Neural and physiological signals (EEG, intracranial EEG) serve as a demanding testbed for this work.
 Insights from this setting transfer directly to medical monitoring,